NonceGeek/MoveDID/README.md

   * [ ] starcoin
   * [ ] sui

-* sbt as vc
+* SBT as Verifiable Credentail

-An VC impl by SBT
+The VC implementation by SBT.

 * did handler

-the sdk for did & vc impl by Elixir.
+The sdk for did & vc impl by Elixir.